-The discussion this week is not intended to be taken in any way seriously.
-That said, I want to use the post today to muse about what life would be like if you were the protagonist in a standard anime.
+However, I’m sure you’ve wondered before what life would be like if you were the protagonist in an anime.
+I realised that all my examples are from fantasy anime so I’ll have a look at a different genre soon.
 I’m sure other people have thought about this so I’d love to hear your thoughts in the comments.

 Stage One: You would begin life unremarkably.
 You might be the ordinary guy/gal next door or the ditz or the loner, but you aren’t interesting enough to really make any kind of impact on anyone.
 For example:

 - Look at Serena/Usagi from Sailor Moon.
 She was just an ordinary, blonde girl with below average test scores.

 - Ichigo Kurosaki in Bleach?
 Other than a crazed father and a penchant for violence, his life was as unremarkable as they came.
 Even his seeing ghosts didn’t really get a rise out of most bystanders.